 Trustees & Members

-Education Development Officer/Data Protection Officer
+Acting CEO and Education Development Officer/Data Protection Officer

 Educated at Lancaster University and Bristol University, I have worked in the field of SEND since 1984.
 My early teaching roles were at schools offering provision for children with SEMH difficulties and complex/communication difficulties and ASD.
 I undertook further study at Birmingham University concentrating on curriculum design and school governance.

 I became the Deputy Headteacher of a large special school in Blackburn in 1994 and in 1996 was appointed as headteacher of Rocklands School in Lichfield.
 Since 2012 I have been the Executive Headteacher of Two Rivers School in Tamworth.
-This role involves the strategic oversight of two very successful special schools with additional nursery provision supporting highly effective leadership teams across the federation.
+This role involved the strategic oversight of two very successful special schools with additional nursery provision supporting highly effective leadership teams across the federation.
 I have taken on the role of DPO for the schools since the introduction of new data protection regulations.

 I am a member of a rock and roll/soul band and I am a lifelong Manchester City supporter.